Fungal Ulcers in the Equine Eye

 Editor’s Note: This article was revised by the author to reflect new and updated information in November 2017.

 Fungi are microscopic plants that lack chlorophyll; they are commonly found in the hay, grasses, shavings, straw, and dust of a horse’s environment.
 They normally live in balance with bacteria on the surface of the horse cornea and conjunctiva.
-For example, nearly all healthy horses living in Florida (95%) have fungi living on the surface of their eyes; the percentage undoubtedly varies from one geographic are
+For example, nearly all healthy horses living in Florida (95%) have fungi living on the surface of their eyes; the percentage undoubtedly varies from one geographic area to another.

 Create a free account with TheHorse.com to view this content.